 Photo by Neil Bussey from Getty Images

-This temple town-turned bohemian hideaway offers the perfect alternative to Goa’s bustle.
-The newly opened Kahani Paradise, perched on a cliff, provides spectacular sunset views over Om Beach.
-Trek the hidden path connecting Paradise Beach to Half Moon Beach, stopping at nameless shacks serving fresh catch.
+This temple town-turned bohemian hideaway offers the perfect alternative to Goa’s bustle with pristine beaches and a laid-back vibe.
+Kahani Paradise, perched on a cliff overlooking the Arabian Sea, provides spectacular sunset views over Om Beach.
+Trek the hidden coastal path connecting Paradise Beach to Half Moon Beach (accessible only by foot or boat), stopping at nameless shacks serving fresh catch grilled to perfection.

-The SwaSwara wellness retreat offers exclusive Ayurvedic treatments, while Mantra Café serves the coast’s best smoothie bowls.
-For cultural immersion, visit the ancient Mahabaleshwar Temple during morning rituals, when the air fills with sandalwood incense and Vedic chants.
+The SwaSwara wellness retreat offers exclusive Ayurvedic treatments, including Panchakarma and yoga sessions overlooking the ocean, while Mantra Café serves the coast’s best smoothie bowls and healthy vegetarian fare.
+For a cultural immersion experience, visit the ancient Mahabaleshwar Temple during morning rituals, when the air fills with the scent of sandalwood incense and Vedic chants.
+This month offers calm seas perfect for swimming and water sports, making it the best place to visit in February in India.

 Getting There: